Affiliate disclosure: PCBuildRanked earns from qualifying Amazon purchases. Prices were verified in April 2026.

 MSI GeForce RTX 5070 Ti 16G Gaming Trio OC Plus

-The MSI RTX 5070 Ti Gaming Trio OC Plus is the high-end card that makes the most economic sense at current street prices.
-It uses the same GB203 die as the RTX 5080, cut to 8,960 CUDA cores with 16GB GDDR7 at 896 GB/s.
-In rasterized titles at 4K, the gap to the RTX 5080 ranges from 9% to 16% — in practice, 6 to 12 FPS at typical 4K framerates.
+The MSI RTX 5070 Ti Gaming Trio OC Plus is the high-end card that makes the most economic sense right now.
+Same GB203 die as the RTX 5080, cut to 8,960 CUDA cores with 16GB GDDR7 at 896 GB/s.
+At 4K rasterization, the gap to the RTX 5080 ranges from 6% to 16% — in practice, 5 to 12 FPS at typical 4K framerates.
 Against the RTX 4070 Ti Super, it’s 11% faster at 4K.

 Pair with: AM5 or LGA1851 platform, 850W PSU.